nnja/practical_python/website/content/07_programs_libraries_modules/55_tests.md

     return x * y
 ```

 Easy enough.
 Let's write a test case for it.
-Usually this will be broken out into a separate file, but we'll combine them for this contrived example.
+Usually this will be broken out into separate files, but we'll combine them for this contrived example.
 We'll create a `TestMultiply` class that derives from `unittest.TestCase`, with a method inside that does the actual testing.
 Lastly, we'll call `unittest.main()` to tell `unittest` to find and run our TestCase.
 We'll put all this in a file called `test_multiply.py` and run it from the command line:

 ```python
 # test_multiply.py